SindhujaReddy06/SIT725_groupproj/README.md

  - Patient Dashboard: Patients can track their treatment progress, view medications, prescriptions, and appointment details from a dynamic dashboard.
  - Appointment Tracking: Track appointment status using a unique tracking ID directly from the homepage.
  - User Authentication: Dynamic authentication system allowing user sign-in, sign-up, password recovery, and email verification (for doctors).
- - Dynamic Doctor Filtering: Advanced filtering options for doctors and appointment scheduling, along with blogging and service features.
- - Ongoing Development: Continued enhancements with an evolving admin system.
- -

 <!-- GETTING STARTED -->
 ## Getting Started
-To begin using the DocConnect System, follow these simple steps:
+To begin using the DocConnect System, follow given beow steps:

 ### Prerequisites
-Before getting started with the DoctorOnCall System, ensure that you have the following prerequisites installed and set up:
+Before getting started with the DocConnect System, ensure that you have the following prerequisites installed and set up:
 * Install Node.js (globally)
   ```sh
   npm install npm@latest -g